abnegate/dit/README.md

 # dit

-### Glue for common tools, making them easier to use in a consistent way while increasing productivity.
+### Aliases for common tools, making them easier to use in a consistent way to increaese productivity.

-Dit is a single shell script that glues development tools together by allowing short-hand squashed commands to save time and increase productivity.
+Dit is a just shell script that glues development tools together by allowing short-hand and/or squashed commands to save time and increase productivity.
 Using docker containers means you don't need to worry about dependencies and can get on with coding 💻

 ## Installation